firepress-org/registry/README.md

 # registry
-The docker images GitHub Package Registry, an alternative to Docker hub.
+GitHub Package Registry to store our docker images.
+An alternative to Docker hub.